 Once the magnet has been removed the handling of most cars will improve if there is a degree of movement between the body and the chassis: ‘body rock’.
-This might be as simple as just loosening the screws a turn but sometimes a little sanding of the areas where the chassis and body come into contact is also required, so they don’t come into contact and to stop fouling.
+This might be as simple as just loosening the screws a turn but sometimes a little sanding of the areas where the chassis and body come into contact is also required so they don’t come into contact and to stop any fouling.

 Also, many brands now mount their motors in ‘pods’ that can, with loosened screws (a little loose, not a lottle), float independently of the chassis and improve handling.

 With the sandpaper still out, gently rounding off the edges of the tyres can prevent the car digging in and de-slotting when cornering.
-Which is not nice.
+Which is not so nice.

 Running on inevitably bumpy plastic track it’s best to lower the profile of the front tyres to lessen their contact with those bumps.

 Some manufacturers, the better ones, make it possible to raise the front axle using grub screws in the chassis.
 This is a good thing.

 Don’t over lubricate but do put a drop of oil on your motor’s bearings.
 Some folk will keep oil well away from the end where the brushes are.

 The motor and gears will nearly always benefit from a period of running in to free things up and mesh things together.
 A little toothpaste on the gears, for a short period, can aid that process.
 Other grinding options exist but always remember to clean the stuff off once done.

 Sometimes a spacer might be needed to stop excessive lateral play in an axle which can unsettle a car when cornering.